BranchTaken/Hemlock/doc/design/syntax.md

 embedded source.
 Although the scanner accepts source directive tokens much as any other token, the main purpose of such tokens is to affect scanner state, and the parser ignores them.

-A source directive specifies the position of the codepoint immediately following the directive, even if it is a newline.
-Furthermore a source directive specifies block indentation of the first line, which allows what would otherwise be malformed indentation transitions between sources.

 Source directives are delimited by `[:`...`]` and comprise optional colon-separated ordered parameters, matched by `\[:<path>[:<line>[:<indent>+<omit>]]|:<line>[:<indent>+<omit>]|:\]`: